 The Greens support a fully funded and adequately staffed NDIS that is transparent, consultative and accountable.
 Read more about our plan for an Accessible Australia.

 The Greens will ensure access to early childhood education and childcare services for families that need them.
 We will make childcare free for low-income families, and increase access for everyone else.
-Major announcement coming soon, watch this space.
+Read more about our plan for affordable, accessible childcare and childhood education.

 Social Services Workers:

-We recognise and value the commitment and contribution that people who work in caring and social services bring and the need for wage increases and better conditions as well as the importance of helping grow our caring workforce to meet rapidly increasing demand, particularly in aged care.
-Read more about our plan for better conditions for workers and to increase the workforce for these essential services.
+We value the commitment and contribution that people who work in caring and social services bring.
+We recognise the need for wage increases and better conditions as well as the importance of helping grow our caring workforce to meet rapidly increasing demand, particularly in aged care.
+Also read our conditions for workers and to increase the workforce for these essential services.

 The benefits of our plan: